khaors/geocompr/main.md

 It is a powerful and flexible map-making package with sensible defaults.
 It has a concise syntax that will be familiar to **ggplot2** users and has a unique capability to generate static and interactive maps using the same code via `tmap_mode()`.
 **tmap** is well documented in the vignettes [`tmap-nutshell`](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-nutshell.html) and [`tmap-modes`](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-modes.html).
-This section teaches how to make static maps with **tmap**, emphasizing aesthetic features and adornments commonly for communicating raster and vector datasets introduced in previous chapters.
+This section teaches how to make static maps with **tmap**, emphasizing the important aesthetic and layout options.

 ### tmap basics